Arch Robotics coverMy book. MIT Press, 2016

 M Advance final prototypes and supporting documents.

-W Advance final prototypes and supporting documents.
+W Advance final prototypes and supporting documents; Steve Jobs on presenting.

 Final Class | 12.06 Refined Prototypes, Assignment-2 [10 pts].